mordachai/mist-hud/README.md

 ## Usage

-Once installed and activated, the HUD will automatically appear when a character token is selected.
+Once installed and activated, the HUD will automatically appear when a character token is selected **(right click for NPCs)**.

 ### Rolling a Move: Tags!
 Statuses!
 Roll!